WangyiNTU/WangyiNTU.github.io/_pages/about.md

 ## Recruitment/招生
 We are actively recruiting image/video processing, computer vision, 3D vision, and AI talents, including PhD (including self-finance students) to join our research group at Hong Kong Polytechnic University.
+Please refer to [This Link](https://www.eie.polyu.edu.hk/~lpchau/) for the Contact.

 <!---
 fill [here](https://forms.office.com/r/WKHmJEaBDb) or